 “I also like how you handled the scene with the bank manager.
 You really kept the spirit of what I wanted to say, but much tighter and subtler.
 Great!”

 “There’s so much that I like about this version.
 It’s so dynamic and economical.
 I love the dialogue between Suzy and Coen.
 It’s tight and has a lot of energy to it.
 I also really liked this image: ‘I felt as if someone had punched a hole in the balloon that housed my dreams and now the whole thing was rapidly deflating.’ ”

 “Thanks for your inspiring suggestions!
-I enjoy working with you.
-It’s very motivating and you bring great ideas to the work.”
+You bring great ideas to the work.”

 - Author comments on Thelma’s Editing of Not by Design (novella):

 “Thanks for these changes that really tighten the writing.
 I like how the dialogue is more natural and the dynamics between Marco and Felicity.
 There’s tension and we can see how much she wants to get close to Marco.”